voodooattack/kerneltool/README.md

 # Ubuntu Kernel Tool

+A tool to list, download, and install mainline kernels from the Ubuntu [mainline repository](https://kernel.ubuntu.com/~kernel-ppa/mainline/).

-##### ULTIMATE DISCLAIMER: DO NOT USE THIS TOOL UNLESS YOU KNOW WHAT YOU'RE DOING.
+#### ULTIMATE DISCLAIMER: DO NOT USE THIS TOOL UNLESS YOU KNOW WHAT YOU'RE DOING.
 USE AT YOUR OWN RISK!

-A tool to list, download, and install mainline kernels from the Ubuntu [mainline repository](https://kernel.ubuntu.com/~kernel-ppa/mainline/).
+As stated in the [Ubuntu Wiki](https://wiki.ubuntu.com/Kernel/MainlineBuilds):

+> *By default, Ubuntu systems run with the Ubuntu kernels provided by the Ubuntu repositories.
+However it is handy to be able to test with unmodified upstream kernels to help locate problems in Ubuntu kernel patches, or to confirm that upstream has fixed a specific issue.
+To this end we now offer select upstream kernel builds.
+These kernels are made from unmodified kernel source but using the Ubuntu kernel configuration files.
+These are then packaged as Ubuntu .deb files for simple installation, saving you the time of compiling kernels, and debugging build issues.*
+>
+> **These kernels are not supported and are not appropriate for production use.**

 ![Animated preview](./preview/kerneltool.webp)